toddmotto/fireshell/README.md

 Steps to contributing:

-* Create your feature branch and commit changes and push to origin
+* Create your feature branch, commit changes and push to origin
 * Submit a Pull Request with details on your feature branch

 Guidelines: